yk-liu/yk-liu.github.io/about/index.md

 # Me

 My name is Yingkai Liu.
-I am currently a senior undergraduate in Nankai University, China.
+I am currently a senior undergraduate at Nankai University, China.
 I major in Physics.

 With more understanding of physics, I found the theory used to describe a phenomenon is more and more elegant but in the same time complicated.
 I was happy about the differential equations, impressed by linear algebra, struck by group theory and now mesmerized by topology and differential geometry. **I am aware that physics requires much more than *just* mathematics.
 In the same time I believe that with more mathematics there will be deeper physics.**